pippcat/drawing-robot/Readme.md

 This project uses an RaspberryPi 3, a PCA9685,  some servo motors and a pen to draw a picture like a human would do.

-The project uses [Bokeh](https://bokeh.pydata.org/en/latest/) and allows to upload and modify images in the webbrowser as well as simultaneously watch the drawing process in a simulator.
+[Bokeh](https://bokeh.pydata.org/en/latest/) is used to provide a web app which allows to upload and modify images in the webbrowser as well as simultaneously watch the drawing process in a simulator.
 Image upload from the controlling device is possible.

 ## Usage